 More about language and diabetes

 Latino patients with little English ability may be less likely to take their prescribed medications for diabetes compared to other diabetics in the United States.
-This study looked at 31,000 patients with diabetes and insurance and found that 60% of Spanish-speaking Latino patients did not fill their prescriptions at least 20% of the time.
+This study looked at 31,000 patients with diabetes and insurance.
+They found that 60% of Spanish-speaking Latino patients did not fill their prescriptions at least 20% of the time.
 This happened in the two years after their doctors told them that they needed to take the drugs to help control and manage their diabetes.
 English-speaking Latinos and white patients were more likely to fill their prescriptions.

 Photo credit Mil Familias © 2018